marcussilvait/coding-exercises/README.md

-# coding_exercises
+# Coding exercises

-Python coding training
+Project for training to code